-To support you in learning to acknowledge your strengths so that you can rebuild a sense of self-worth and regain focus and energy.
-My style is direct and collaborative because I believe that you’re the expert of your life.
-I will ask questions that may spark a new idea for you offering observations where appropriate.
+To support you in learning to acknowledge your strengths so that you can rebuild a sense of self-worth.
+My style is warm, direct and collaborative.
+I’ll ask questions that may spark a new idea for you offering observations where appropriate.
 While I don’t always sit silently and nod my head, silence and time for reflection are important to the process.
-You can count on me to hold space for you with care and respect when things become hard or painful.
+You can count on me to hold space for you with respect when things become hard or painful.

 A Little About Me